-- You may not take the FPGEE until your education and licensure and/or registration have been reviewed and approved.
+- You may not take the FPGEE until your application, which includes your education, licensure and/or registration, and TOEFL iBT requirement have been reviewed and approved.

 Certification ensures that a foreign pharmacist’s education meets acceptable requirements as compared to the education that US-educated pharmacists are expected to have before they practice as licensed pharmacists.
 The FPGEC Certificate is not a license to practice pharmacy.

 The FPGEC Candidate Application Bulletin details all requirements of the certification process.
 Reviewing the Bulletin is the first, and most important, step in the application process.